Time Trap (adventure): Plot summary

 Time Trap is an adventure scenario for the Avengers who will need to use time travel to prevent Earth from being destroyed, and will encounter enemies such as Dragon Man, the Grey Gargoyle, and the Super-Skrull.
 Time Trap is a seven chapter adventure in which six Avengers must stop the time-travelling Kang the Conqueror, who tries to trick them into altering their own past.
-Three chapters are encounters in the past intended to prevent the Avengers becoming a team at all, or at least keep them from surviving the events of their early history history.
+Three chapters are encounters in the past intended to prevent the Avengers becoming a team at all, or at least keep them from surviving the events of their early history.
 The remainder of the encounters involve Kang directly where the Avengers can try to stop his plans.

 Kang and his future incarnation Immortus take the Avengers through time to stop a mass nuclear meltdown.
-The Avengers will need to travel into the past to stop events that would cause the critical critical overload.
+The Avengers will need to travel into the past to stop events that would cause the critical overload.
 They will need to fight Mimic, the Skrulls, Drax the Destroyer, and the Grey Gargoyle before going to the Omega Dimension to retrieve the only weapon that can stop Kang.